ismailalammar/commit-ai/README.md

 npm publish
 ```

+## FAQ

+**Q: Is my code secure?**
+A: Only git diffs (changes) are sent to Claude API, not your entire codebase.
+Anthropic doesn't store or train on your data.

+**Q: How much does it cost?**
+A: The tool is free and open source.
+You pay Anthropic directly for API usage (~$0.001-0.002/commit).
+Your first $5 of credits are free.

+**Q: Can I customize the commit message format?**
+A: Not yet, but you can fork and modify the prompt in the code.
+Custom formats are planned for future releases.

 ## Troubleshooting

 ### "ANTHROPIC_API_KEY is not set"

 Make sure you've set the API key:

 ```bash
 export ANTHROPIC_API_KEY=sk-ant-xxxxx
 ```

 Or create a `.env` file with the key.

 ### "No staged changes found"

 You need to stage your changes first:

 ```bash
 git add <files>
 ```

 ### "Not a git repository"

 Make sure you're in a git repository:

 ```bash
 git init
 ```